 [horizontal rule]

-The principal investigator (PI) on a sponsored project is responsible to ensure that only allowable, allocable, and reasonable costs are charged to a grant, contract, or other sponsored agreement.
+The principal investigator (PI) on a sponsored project is responsible for ensuring that only allowable, allocable, and reasonable costs are charged to a grant, contract, or other sponsored agreement.
 Costs should be charged to the appropriate sponsored project when first incurred.
 However, there are circumstances that may require transferring expenditures to a sponsored project subsequent to the initial recording of the expense.

 Transfers of costs either into or out of a sponsored project account require monitoring for compliance with ASU policy, federal regulations, sponsor-specific guidelines, and the cost principles that underlie fiscal activities on sponsored projects.

 Federal agencies require grantees to have systems in place to detect and correct clerical, bookkeeping, or other posting errors within a reasonable time frame.
-To promptly identify costs that have been erroneously posted to a sponsored account, the PI or designated support staff should review and reconcile expenses at least on a monthly basis.
+To promptly identify costs that have been erroneously posted to a sponsored account, the PI or designated support staff must review and reconcile expenses at least on a monthly basis pursuant to FIN 201, "Cost Center, Grant and Project Manager Fiscal Responsibilities."
 Timely review of expenditures will help to correct errors and limit the number of cost transfers.

-Federal and other sponsor regulations require written justification, certified by a responsible university official (e.g., PI, authorized account signer) on all cost transfers that documents:
+Federal and other sponsor regulations require written justification, certified by a responsible university official (e.g., PI, authorized account manager), on all cost transfers that documents:

 1. why the error occurred resulting in the need for a transfer